hindu-comm/mail_stream_advaita-l/2017/10/Chanting_Gayatri_ove/110__Venkatesh_Murthy.md

 > > >   does not mean he will actually take away all their sorrows or say
 > > > tathastu
 > > >   and fulfill their wishes.
-> > >   9. ​He indicated that at times, Acharya remains detached and neutral
+> > >   9.
+He indicated that at times, Acharya remains detached and neutral
 > to
-> > >   many activities and may bless the work as a formality​
+> > >   many activities and may bless the work as a formality
-> > >   ​.
+> > >   .
 Actually it's not blessings nor it's appreciation, but just a
 > > >   formality.
 > > >
 > > >
-> > > ​As per my understanding, Sringeri Acharya does not give upadehsas to
+> > > As per my understanding, Sringeri Acharya does not give upadehsas to
 > > all,
 > > > but to a select few.
 He does not give diksha to all.
 He will not share
 > > his